phase2/particle/README.md

 ## Gulp

 Gulp 4 is used and the `npm run` commands above basically trigger gulp without having to install a global dependency.
 If you want to run specific gulp tasks, run `npm run gulp -- OPTIONS TASKS`.
 The `--` passes whatever comes after to the `gulp` command.
-Here's some examples of what you can do:
+Run `npm run gulp -- --tasks` to see the whole list, here's some examples of what you can do:

 - `npm run gulp -- --help` - See the help menu
 - `npm run gulp -- css` - Compile CSS